Efficient Multi-Template Learning for Structured Prediction: Experiments

-We use the templates implemented in MSTParser.
-We take the following templates: (1) POS (including CPOSTAG and POSTAG) trigrams: the POS of the head, that of the modifier and that of a word in between, for all distinct POS tags for the words between the head and the modifier.
+We perform comparisons on CoNLL-X shared task\footnote{http://nextens.uvt.nl/\~{}conll/post\_task\_data.html}: Multi-lingual Dependency Parsing, on Danish and Swedish where the number of sentences in the given files (training / testing) are $(5,125/313)$ and $(11,092/389)$, respectively.
+We use the templates in MSTParser including: (1) POS (including CPOSTAG and POSTAG) trigrams: the POS of the head, that of the modifier and that of a word in between, for all distinct POS tags for the words between the head and the modifier.
 Each relative position from the head to the modifier can be considered as a different type of template.
-(2) The form of POS 4-gram: The POS of the head, modifier, word before/after head and word before/after modifier.
+(2) The form of POS 4-gram: the POS of the head, modifier, word before/after head and word before/after modifier.
 (3) Two items: each template consists of two observations, e.g. head word, head POS/LEMMA, child word, and child POS/LEMMA.
 All templates are conjoined with the direction of attachment as well as the distance between the two words creating the dependency.
-For the distance is longer than $10$, it is set to $10$; If between $10$ and $5$, it is $5$, otherwise it does not change.
+For the distance between two words creating the dependency is longer than $10$, it is set to $10$; If between $10$ and $5$, it is $5$, otherwise it does not change.
+There are 568 and 612 templates which generate $2,137,252$ and $2,292,216$ features for Danish and Swedish, respectively.
+Three measures are employed to evaluate the performance of comparing methods: complete sentence accuracy (ACC), unlabeled attachment score including punctuation (UASP), and unlabeled attachment score excluding punctuation (UAS).